yanpitangui/dotnet-api-boilerplate/README.md

 3. Visit http://localhost:5000/api-docs or https://localhost:5001/api-docs to access the application's swagger.

 ## Docker
 1. Run ``docker-compose up -d`` in the root directory, or, in visual studio, set the docker-compose project as startup and run.
-This should start the application, DB. ~~and Redis cache (optional)~~
+This should start the application, DB.
 2. Visit http://localhost:5000/api-docs or https://localhost:5001/api-docs to access the application's swagger.

 ## Running tests